Arthur Meighen: Marriage

 Meighen married Jessie Isabel Cox, a schoolteacher, in 1904.
 The couple had two sons and one daughter: Theodore (1905–1979), Maxwell (1908–1992), and Lillian (1910–1993).
-Their grandson is Michael Meighen is a Canadian former senator, lawyer and cultural patron.
+Their grandson Michael Meighen is a Canadian former senator, lawyer and cultural patron.

 Isabel Meighen died at the age of 103 and was interred next to her husband in the St. Marys Cemetery in the town of St. Marys, Ontario.

 Early professional career

 Meighen moved to Manitoba shortly after finishing his LLB at Osgoode Hall Law School.
 Early in his professional career, Meighen experimented with several professions, including those of teacher, lawyer, and businessman, before becoming involved in politics as a member of the Conservative Party.
 In public, Meighen was a first-class debater, said to have honed his oratory by delivering lectures to empty desks after class.
 He was renowned for his sharp wit.

 Meighen established a law practice in Portage la Prairie, and was briefly a partner with Toby Sexsmith.